Gaza Sky Geeks: Programs

 Gaza Sky Geeks runs three main programs: Code Academy, GeeXeleator and Skylancer Academy.
 These were interrupted by the COVID-19 pandemic in the State of Palestine.

 Code Academy

-The Code Academy is a six-month long web development bootcamp with 16 students in each cohort (half female), hosted on campuses in Gaza City and Hebron, launched in partnership with a UK-based bootcamp, Founders & Coders International in 2017.
+The Code Academy is a six-month long web development bootcamp with 16 students in each cohort (half female), hosted on campuses in Gaza City and Hebron, launched in partnership with a UK-based bootcamp, Founders & Coders in 2017.
 The curriculum covers test-driven development, JavaScript, relational databases, UX design, and project management.

 GeeXelerator

 GeeXelerator is GSG's 16-week pre-seed startup accelerator program.
 It helps teams build minimum viable products and to validate them with users.
 In 2018, 34 teams participated in the program.
 Access to co-working space, fiber internet, and other amenities in the GSG's facilities are provided along with $2,000 in grant money per team that is accepted into the program.
 Participants are expected to already have a strong business case and are selected through interviews.

 GSG runs a related, six-weeks long program, called Idea Labs.